Choking Hazards for Children – Small Toys, Broken Household Objects, etc.

 There are a number of cases where manufacturer negligence or disregard of rules can bring them under the scrutiny of the law when it comes to choking accidents.
 If a manufacturer fails to print warning labels on their products or the marketing materials, they are liable to face legal action.
 At Shiner Law Group, our seasoned attorneys can further elaborate the cases under which it is possible for a manufacturer or other parties to be held responsible for a choking accident.

-It is important to make sure that an experienced attorney is contracted for consultation in the event of a choking accident that happens with your child.
+It is important to make sure that an experienced personal injury attorney is contracted for consultation in the event of a choking accident that happens with your child.
 While it might not certainly be the responsibility of a manufacturer, at times it can be, and this makes you entitled to damages and compensation.